Man from Turner surpasses blood donation milestone

 Raising a large family, he never had much money to donate.
 Instead, he decided to give blood.
-He started doing that more than 40-years ago and today he surpassed a remarkable milestone.
+He started doing that more than 40 years ago and has now surpassed a remarkable milestone.

-That’s right, Joe Maher has donated blood more than 500 times.
+That’s right — Maher has donated blood more than 500 times.
 He is one of only a handful of people in New England to reach that milestone.
 He started in college and never stopped.

 His trips to the hospital average out to be about once a month.
 He spends a couple hours of his day there and gets nothing in return, except the satisfaction of knowing he’s helping others.

-While Joe downplays the accomplishment, the folks at the Red Cross are forever grateful and so are many other people.
+While Maher downplays the accomplishment, the folks at the Red Cross are forever grateful — and so are many other people.

-“When I think of Joe donating 500 times, he’s touched a lot of lives and he may never meet those people, but I can guarantee they will never forget him”, said Mary Brant of the American Red Cross.
+"When I think of Joe donating 500 times, he’s touched a lot of lives and he may never meet those people," said Mary Brant of the American Red Cross, "but I can guarantee they will never forget him."

 "Til the well runs dry?" he's asked.